This article will review how to:

 ALERTS FROM REGULATORY SETS

-The results of the compliance check will display within the Trip Snapshot > Crew Section.
+The results of the compliance check will display within the Trip Feasibility > Crew Section.
 Additional setting options are available (Operations > Settings > Configuration), if the "Run Crew Conflict Checks when Added to Trip" option is set to yes, the crew conflicts will display as the crew is added to the trip (be sure to select the regulatory set first).